CHE 318 Lecture 13

 - \(c_A\) from solubility

-Long Answer Question 3
+Long answer question 3

 - Diagram (convection in axial / z-axis; diffusion in radial / r-axis)